ejwillemse/BAN313Assignments/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:8636aa14b2
 ## Confidence interval for numerical data

-Calculate a 90% confidence interval for the mean preparation time for a burger.
+Calculate a 90% confidence interval for the mean preparation time for a _complete burger_, thus the time taken to complete all the processes.
 Calculate it semi-manually, thereafter confirm your answer using the `t.test` function.

 The results of sample times can be found in the `burgerProcessTimes` data-frame.
+Note that the data is different from the previous question.

 *** =instructions